Thank you for thinking of NAL!

 MS theses (PDMs) and MS/BA semester projects

 Our long-term goal is to improve Internet transparency, and we keep looking for new ways to achieve that.
-At the moment, we are looking for help to explore two ideas.
-Each of them could be an MS thesis (PDM) or (in a simpler form) an MS or advanced BA semester project:
+At the moment, we have projects on the following topics:

 - Using online games to map Internet latency: We collect video-game streaming footage from Twitch and extract the latency numbers to build a universal map of Internet latency.
-We are looking for a motivated student to help us build a gaming extension that streamers can install to share information with us.
+We are looking for a motivated student to help us analyse the collected measurements: find gamers with interesting latency patterns; group gamers according to their latency behavior; and try to explain natural variations in latency due to real-world events [MS or advanced BA project].
+We are also looking for a motivated student with good experience in Natural Language Processing (NLP) to help us analyze gamers’ reactions to latency changes [MS or advanced BA project].
 Contact: Catalina

-To enjoy either of these topics, you must have enjoyed your Computer Systems and/or Networks courses (including all those quirky delay computations and TCP diagrams).
+To enjoy any of these topics, you must have enjoyed your Computer Systems and/or Networks courses (including all those quirky delay computations and TCP diagrams).

 Before we start working together, it’s important for both you and us to agree that the project matches your interests and background.
 So, if you are interested, please contact us to schedule a meeting.